Semester in Jerusalem

 A study of the physical features of the land of the Bible with an emphasis on the geographical elements of various regions and how geography influenced and affected aspects of biblical and extra-biblical history.
 Relevant archaeological, historical and biblical material is integrated into the lectures and field studies where it is correlated with the sites visited, the ancient network of roads and geographical elements of the land.

-Students choose three electives from the following anticipated courses:
+Students choose two to three electives from the following anticipated courses:

-A survey of the results of archaeological investigations in the land of the Bible from the Persian, Greek, Roman, and Byzantine periods.
-Emphasis is placed upon relating archaeological finds to historical records, including the New Testament.
+A survey of the results of archaeological investigations in the land of the Bible from proto-historical periods to the end of the Judean Monarchy.
+Emphasis is placed on relating archaeological finds to historical records, including the Old Testament.

-• GPS 326: History of the of the Second Temple Period (3 credit hrs.)
+• GPS 308: History of the Church in the East (3 credit hrs.)

 • GPS 403: Iconographic Art in Judaism and Early Christianity (3 credit hrs.)* VPAV

-• GPS 332: Historical and Social Settings of Modern Israel (3 credit hrs.)
+• GPS 401: Readings in Biblical Hebrew: Historical and Geographical Texts*** (3 credit hrs.)

 Anticipated Major/Minor Elective Credits for Courses (beginning with the 2023-24 catalog*)